raer0/containarr/README.md

 # Getting started

+### IMPORTANT
+  - Please check GLUETUN above for information on configuring your VPN.

 ### Prerequisites:
   - An intermediate understanding of Docker and docker-compose and how to configure a compose file.
   - A working docker installation
   - An open vpn compatible VPN subsription

 ### Ok, let's go!
   1. Clone this repo or download the latest release.